MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-operations-manager.md

 8. Add more connections if necessary.
 1. Select **OK** > **Finish**.

-## Enable SCO IP for Operations Manager 2016 UR4 or later
+## Enable SCO IP for Operations Manager 2016 UR4 and later

 Enable SCO IP for Operations Manager 2016 (UR4 or later) when your Operations Manager configuration accepts only TLS 1.1 or TLS 1.2.